fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

 **Before diving into editions though, we need to understand what `syntax = "proto2"` and `syntax = "proto3"` mean.
-Each of these indicates a big bundle of configuration knobs in an immutable configuration.
+Each of these indicates a big bundle of immutable configuration knobs.
 There is no incrementality to them.
 There is no control over the knobs directly.**

 **This rigidity is one of our major problems.
 Instead we will use *editions*.**